 Farmers Market Waste Matters

-Frequenters of the Lyttelton Farmers Market (LFM) on a Saturday will have noticed our new recycling and organic waste stations.
-LFM generates a lot of activity on London Street and ideally a lot of food is bought and consumed.
-With that food there is often packaging that ends up overflowing the council rubbish bins that are on London Street.
-As hosts of the LFM Project Lyttelton decided to take responsibility for our part in the excess rubbish created on Saturdays.
-So with the help of Sharon McIver from Our Daily Waste we have installed two stations on a Saturday that will divert recycling and organic waste from landfill.
+Frequenters of the Lyttelton Farmers Market (LFM) on a Saturday will have noticed our recycling and organic waste stations.
+Food purchased at the market and businesses often comes with packaging that ends up overflowing the council rubbish bins that are on London Street.
+As hosts of the market, Project Lyttelton decided to take responsibility for our part in the excess rubbish created on Saturdays.
+So with the help of Sharon McIver from Our Daily Waste we have installed three stations that will divert recycling and organic waste from landfill.

-We will be doing a waste audit of the waste collected at the market so we can get our lids customized with icons that represent the packaging that is used at the market and provide clear directions as to what can be recycled or composted.
-Generally what you can recycle at home is what you can recycle at the market – plastic bottles can be recycled, their lids cannot.
+Generally what you can recycle at home is what you can recycle at the market – plastic bottles can be recycled if clean, their lids cannot.
 Tin cans and unbroken glass bottles can be recycled, as can clean paper and cardboard.
+Dirty paper (like brown paper bags with food remains) can go to the worm farm via the brown lidded bins.

 How the system is working so far

-Feedback from vendors and the LFM coordinators has been very positive with a noticeable reduction in the rubbish overflowing from the council bins.
-Spot checks throughout the day have shown a good knowledge of what is and isn’t recyclable and only a few items going in the wrong bins.
+Feedback from vendors and the market coordinators has been very positive with a noticeable reduction in the rubbish overflowing from the council bins.
+Spot checks throughout the day have shown a good knowledge of what is and isn’t recyclable and only a few items going in the wrong bins, especially coffee cups, which all need to go into the red bin (landfill waste).